gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 </div>

 \indent The **R^2^** is calculated using the sums of squares we encountered in the ANOVA methods.
+\index{sums of squares}
 We once again have some total amount of variability that is attributed to the variation based on the model fit, here we call it
 $\text{SS}_\text{regression}$, and the residual variability, still
 $\text{SS}_\text{error}=\Sigma(y-\hat{y})^2$.
 The $\text{SS}_\text{regression}$